dlbrush/fantasy-bball-assistant/README.md

 Both choices are restricted to only one player, as opposed to multiple like the Trade Analyzer.
 These transactions are always one-off in the context of a real fantasy league.
 If the user already has a full roster, they need to drop a player to pick one up, so picking up and dropping a player at the same time is extremely common.

+Lastly, at the top of the page, the user can pick a date to project from.

 The analysis shows a per-game comparison, rest-of-week comparison, and weekly team projection.
 - The per-game comparison simply shows the per-game statistics for each player and shows a comparison if the user is picking up and dropping a player.
-- The rest-of-week comparison uses the current date and the schedule data to determine each player's projected total statistics for the rest of the current week.
+- The rest-of-week comparison uses the date input at the tp of the screen and the schedule data to determine each player's projected total statistics for the rest of the week after the input date.
 This works similar to the team projection by multiplying each player's per-game average statistics by the number of games they play after the current date.
 Again, if a player is being picked up and another is being dropped, we show a comparison.
 - If the user has chosen one of their teams in the input, then we show a weekly team projection based on the user's entire team for the rest of the week if they were to make the transaction.
 A number is appended to the table to show the difference between the user's current team and their team after the transaction.

 ![Example projection table](static/example-pickup-totals.png)